Barakkol33/docs/defensive-programming/README.md

 ## CSRF — Cross-Site Request Forgery

-An attacker tricks a logged-in user’s browser into sending a legitimate-looking request to your site (e.g., “transfer money”) without the user’s intent.
+An attacker tricks a logged-in user’s browser into sending a legitimate-looking request to your site (e.g. “transfer money”) without the user’s intent.
 The browser automatically includes cookies (session), so the server thinks it’s the user.

-Simple example
-If `/settings/email` accepts:
+### Examples

-An attacker page can auto-submit a hidden form to that URL.
+- An attacker page can auto-submit a hidden form to that URL.
 The victim’s browser attaches the session cookie, and the server applies the change.

 ### Mitigations

 - CSRF tokens (synchronizer pattern): unique, unpredictable token per session/form, verified server-side.
 - SameSite cookies (`Lax`/`Strict`) to limit cross-site cookie sending.
 - Check `Origin`/`Referer` as an additional signal (not sole control).
-- Double-submit cookie pattern when you don’t keep server-side state.
 - Use custom headers + CORS preflight for sensitive endpoints accessed via XHR/fetch.

 ## Cpp-Specific Attacks